Jakub Kadák: Club career

 Kadák made his Fortuna Liga debut for AS Trenčín against Spartak Trnava on 10 March 2018.
 Trenčín lost the game to the later champions 1–2.
 Kadák replaced Lukáš Skovajsa in the 80th minute.

 On 18 July 2022, Kadák joined Swiss Super League club Luzern, signing a four-year contract.
+After a 0–2 loss against FC Sion in August 2023, he suffered a serious knee injury and was sidelined for the rest of the season.